 CD, MP3, SACD, LP?
-I donít even know how to download a music file, nor do I yearn to tote my collection on a handheld pod.
+I donít know how to download a music file, nor do I yearn to tote my collection on a handheld pod.
 Every title reviewed here has been purchased on CD.
-Burns are okay as a temporary measure, but I grew up at the tail end of the LP era, where album artwork was part of the full effect, and I need the booklets/artwork/liner notes, etc. The other reason I buy everything is so that my patronís voice registers with the record companies - albums need sales to stay in print.
+Burns are okay as a temporary measure, but I grew up at the tail end of the LP era, where album artwork was part of the full effect, and I want the booklets/artwork/liner notes, etc. The other reason I buy everything is so that my patronís voice registers with the record companies - albums need sales to stay in print.
 Thatís what a record company understandably looks for, vis-a-vis their business concerns.
-If I want Blue Note to continue reissuing valuable titles on CD, Iíd better be willing to let them know with my wallet.
+If I want Blue Note to continue reissuing valuables on CD, Iíd better be willing to let them know with my wallet.
 Same with other niche companies.
 Sounds like a fair transaction to me.

 CDs might be a hair below LPs at their sonic best, but Iím not rich enough to be a vinyl audiophile, and CDs do have convenient listening advantages, even if they have erased the old Side A and Side B distinctions.
 But I remember my days as a young record buyer, and the unique scent of a freshly opened 12Ē.